Updated on: April 26, 2026

 Maybe, but it’s unlikely to work well.
 Free VPNs don’t usually work well in China or with streaming sites — the free VPNs I recommend say their free plans work in China, but they can’t guarantee 100% uptime.

-Instead, I recommend getting an affordable paid VPN like ExpressVPN, which can access 100+ streaming platforms, including Netflix, Disney+, Amazon Prime, iQIYI and Youku, and works in China without issues.
+Instead, I recommend getting an affordable paid VPN like ExpressVPN, which can access 100+ streaming platforms, including Netflix, Disney+, Amazon Prime, iQIYI, and Youku.